abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/routing_library.rst

 Limitations
 ^^^^^^^^^^^^^^^^^^^^^^^

+..  only:: draft

+    There are several limitations [#RL_limitations]_ as in any code.
+We list the most important ones.

+    ..  [#RL_limitations] Or can you call them *features* of the RL?

+Number of nodes
+""""""""""""""""""

 The ``RoutingModel`` class has a limit on the maximum number of nodes it can handle.
 Indeed, its
 constructors take an regular ``int`` as the number of nodes it can model: